|Lesson 2||Character sets|

 Reading and writing text is simple as long as you assume that everyone is reading and writing ASCII character data.
 However, in the modern world,

+that's rarely true.
 The Mac uses an extended 8-bit character set called MacRoman that contains many additional symbols like © and letters from non-English Latin alphabets like

 Windows uses a different 8-bit character set called ISO Latin-1 that has most of these symbols but maps them to different numbers.

 The character ç is number 141 on the Mac but number 231 on Windows.

 The problem only gets worse when you attempt to incorporate non-Roman alphabets like Greek, Cyrillic, Hebrew, and Arabic.
 Character sets used for these languages often do not correspond to ASCII at all, and may not have ASCII character equivalents.

 When you consider the pictographic languages like Chinese, Japanese, and Korean, there's simply no longer any way to fit all the characters from even one of these languages into eight bits.